BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 196 ---

-L 12/196 EN Official Journal of the European Union 17.1.2015

 (b) no payments are made to the providers of debt or financing, if following those payments the special purpose vehicle would no longer be fully funded;